The DRI process is both effective and flexible. The technology has a broad range of benefits that includes the following:

 Direct Iron Reduction Process

-Hot reducing gas flows through the iron ore, from the bottom to the top, according to the counterflow principle.
+Hot-reducing gas flows through the iron ore, from the bottom to the top, according to the counterflow principle.
+Oxygen content in the iron ore is reduced and “direct reduced iron (DRI)” is produced.